Ahmad Naser Sarmast: Early life and education

-As his father, Ustad Salim Sarmast, was a famous musician, composer and conductor in Afghanistan, Ahmad Sarmast grew up exposed to a wide variety of musical influences.
+Ahmad Sarmast's father, Ustad Salim Sarmast, was a famous musician, composer and conductor in Afghanistan, and the young Sarmast grew up exposed to a wide variety of musical influences.

 Sarmast graduated from an Afghan music school in 1981.
-He later left Afghanistan in the 1990s due to the ongoing Afghan civil war.
+He later left Afghanistan in the 1990s due to the Afghan civil war.
 Sarmast earned a master's degree in musicology in 1993 from Moscow State Conservatory.
 He was given asylum in Australia in 1994.
-In 2005, Sarmast became the first Afghan to earn a PhD in music, earning his PhD from Monash University.
+In 2005, Sarmast became the first Afghan to earn a Ph.D. in music, earning his Ph.D. from Monash University.

 Founding the Afghan National Institute of Music

 Sarmast returned to Afghanistan to help revive music in his native country after the defeat of the Taliban.
 Under the invitation of the Afghan Ministry of Education, Sarmast returned with a plan to restore Afghan music traditions that had been suppressed under years of Taliban rule.
 In 2006, Sarmast had outlined his proposal in the Revival of Afghan Music (ROAM), wanting to open a dedicated music school with a curriculum combining both Afghan and Western music.
 Sarmast returned to Afghanistan in 2008.
 He formally opened the Afghanistan National Institute of Music (ANIM) in Kabul on June 20, 2010.

-Sarmast originally planned to offer music education exclusively to underprivileged children, orphans and street kids.
+Ahmad Sarmast originally planned to offer music education exclusively to underprivileged children, orphans and street kids.
 The Afghan Ministry of Education wanted him to open the school to talented students, so in the end an agreement was reached for a fifty-fifty split.
 The underprivileged children at ANIM receive a stipend of $30 per month to allow them to focus on school.

 Sarmast also placed great importance on offering a co-educational learning environment, a rare situation in Afghanistan, listing that as his greatest achievement at the school.

 In 2013, ANIM's Afghan Youth Orchestra toured the United States, including performances at Carnegie Hall and the Kennedy Center.
 In 2015, the first Afghan female conductor, Negin Khpolwak, held her first concert with an all-female ensemble.